Chicago, IL, Cooking Programs

 Moraine Valley Community College was established in 1967 and offers over 100 transfer programs.
-There are three chefs on the culinary faculty, each with a Bachelor of Science degree.
+There are three chefs on the culinary faculty with degrees in the field.

 Baking/Pastry Arts Certificate

 To complete the certificate program, students must complete two semesters plus a summer session.
 The program is available either full- or part-time.
 Courses include sanitation, production of food in quantity, baking/pastry, beverage and food purchasing, nutrition and cost control.
-Students are required to compile a hospitality portfolio and have the option to participate in an internship and take a course in supervising.
+To earn the associate's degree, students complete the same certificate courses, as well as 13 additional pastry arts credits and general education requirements.

 Culinary Arts Management Certificate

 The certificate program is a shorter version of the associate's degree program in culinary arts management.
 Students are not required to take general education courses.
 The culinary curriculum for the certificate program is similar to that of the associate's degree program.

 Associate of Applied Science in Culinary Arts Management